In our family, we don’t “do” subject areas. We don’t really do tests, quizzes, essays or worksheets.

 In it, much like I’m doing in this week’s series, I broke down some of the things we’d hoped to explore in a subject-by-subject manner.
 But what I said then, and want to reiterate now, is that most of the learning we do would be what, in education-speak, is known as cross-curricular.
 That means it’s kind of the opposite of subject-by-subject, and everything gets all mixed together!
 (Just like in real life!)

 Well, our “biology” studying is no different.
 In fact, most of what we’ve learned about biology comes from a sort-of math book, Life of Fred Pre-Algebra 1 with Biology.
-Sarah has been into Fred’s adventures for a while now, and when she decided she wanted to get back into his story this year, she chose this book not for its pre-algebra, which is probably a little behind where she is mathematically, but for the biology component.
+Ashar has been into Fred’s adventures for a while now, and when she decided she wanted to get back into his story this year, she chose this book not for its pre-algebra, which is probably a little behind where she is mathematically, but for the biology component.

-We’re reading Fred sporadically, but it’s been great for things like the night where we were talking about the Latin names of plants and animals and viruses, and Sarah wanted to know HOW those names were chosen and why.
+We’re reading Fred sporadically, but it’s been great for things like the night where we were talking about the Latin names of plants and animals and viruses, and Ashar wanted to know HOW those names were chosen and why.
 Guess what – Fred to the rescue!
 I should add, while this is described as a Christian series, we are a secular homeschooling family and haven’t had any problems using the fairly few spiritual references we’ve found as talking points about what different people believe, which we like to do anyway.

 The question came up after we looked up the garden toad we saw on our front sidewalk and found out that his name was Bufo bufo.
 From there, we started looking up facts about the alpaca, aka Vicugna pacos.

-Sarah loves animals, and always has.
-We might not always call it biology, or zoology, but really a week doesn’t go by in which Sarah isn’t reading or watching or trying out an app or playing a game that teaches her something new about living things and how they work.
+Ashar loves animals, and always has.
+We might not always call it biology, or zoology, but really a week doesn’t go by in which Ashar isn’t reading or watching or trying out an app or playing a game that teaches her something new about living things and how they work.
 She’s even “auditing” my own study of microbiology, and while she told me flat-out that the details of it “are ridiculous,” she’s picked up everything from how viruses replicate to the value of good bacteria.

 So how do we facilitate biology learning, in general?

 The short answer is by spending as much time outdoors and away from home as possible.
 You’re certainly more likely to encounter living things (plants, animals, even humans) NOT in your dining room!
-And, of course, because this happens to be a key area of interest for Sarah AND for Chris and me, reading and asking questions and sharing the answers with each other is a big key.
+And, of course, because this happens to be a key area of interest for Ashar AND for Chris and me, reading and asking questions and sharing the answers with each other is a big key.

 Unschooling and physics